Student pilots are often confused about whether they need an iPad for flying or not.

 All the necessary charts you need for your instrument flight will be at your fingertip.

-Instead of going through a pile of paper charts, you can find the required resource in just a few tap on your iPad.
+Instead of going through a pile of paper charts, you can find the required resource in just a few taps on your iPad.

 Similarly, the iPad helps improve cockpit management.
 Hence the iPad has acquired another name:

-Nevertheless, you have to practice using the iPad before you take it to the air.
+Nevertheless, you have to practice using the iPad before taking it to the air.

-The reason for using an iPad in instrument flight is to increase a pilots efficiency.
+Using an iPad in instrument flight is to increases the pilot’s efficiency.
 Not knowing how to use the apps efficiently will hinder the smooth flow of your flight.

-Regardless of cross-country, VFR, MVFR, or instrument flight, a pilot that can use the iPad in the cockpit will have numerous benefits.
+Regardless of cross-country, VFR, MVFR, or instrument flight, a pilot using the iPad in the cockpit will have numerous benefits.
 The pilot can save time and do his tasks more efficiently.

 Which iPad to buy as a student pilot?

-Before a student pilot buys an iPad, the pilot must consider the aircraft he/she is frequently flying.
+Before a student pilot buys an iPad, the pilot must consider the frequently flying aircraft.

-I suppose, as a student pilot, you will not be flying a Boeing 737 to get your private pilot license.
+As a student pilot, I suppose you will not be flying a Boeing 737 to get your private pilot license.

 Indeed most student pilot trainer aircraft are small and have a tiny cockpit.